NEFFA Event Catalog

 Tavern singing from Italy and Italian immigrant families.

 Songs of home, going home, leaving home, loving home, finding a home.

 Callbacks, claps, stamps, yips, hollers, we got â€˜em all!
 If you like group folk singing with high energy, good harmonies, and delightful flairs, then follow the shouts of merriment down the hall to this session!

 Learn the parts and dance moves to a traditional South African choral song.
 No music reading necessary, all will be taught by ear.

-A session of Swedish couple turning dances - regional polskas along with hambo, schottis, waltz, and more.
+A session of Swedish couple dances - schottis, hambo, regional polskas - in subtle rhythms and exciting harmonies.

 Bring a uke, lead a song, jump in, sing along -- all levels for a lively session.
 Song sheets provided.
 We have a few loaner ukes.

-Join us as we sing and play music from rural English churches, from the time of Thomas Hardy, Jane Austen, and King George III.
+Join us to sing and play music from English rural churches, from the time of Thomas Hardy, Jane Austen, and King George III.
 For all voices and melodic instruments.

-Eclectic & exciting world folk music concert, with songs from Bosnia, South Africa, Georgia, Corsica, Estonia, Syria & America.
+Eclectic & exciting world folk music concert, with songs from the Balkans, South Africa, Georgia, Corsica, America and more.